 Phil had choice and will and at first chose all the shortcuts, but due to the repetitive nature of things, he could finally only but seek meaning in the banal and mundane – in everyday life.
 He came to grips with not being the centre of the universe.
 Due to the hard knocks of life he learned humility, which facilitated him being able to finally live more from his authentic Self than his ego self.

 Phil returned to his real Self (he “returned home” – See Part 7), which was there from the start, from his birth.
-All he had to do was strengthen and develop it to become aware of it and to fully discover it.
+All he had to do was strengthen and develop it to become aware of it and to fully discover and uncover it.
 This was only possible once he had relaxed his ego and processed (some of) his shadow.
 Phil developed skills he never knew he had and he reached much more potential than he ever would have, had he not been challenged by life.
 In the end, Phil managed to grow up.

 Phil arrived at liking himself (he didn’t previously and he admitted it).
 He could see himself more clearly too.
 By being able to see his shadow he also came to see his light and gained an appreciation for it (without egotistically thinking he was holy) and he could better distinguish between the two.

 “To confront a person with his shadow is to show him his own light.
 Once one has experienced a few times what it is like to stand judgingly between the opposites, one begins to understand what is meant by the self.
 Anyone who perceives his shadow and his light simultaneously sees himself from two sides and thus gets in the middle.”

 A well-developed Self in a person tends to draw other people to it organically – it draws those who have processed their shadow and those who haven’t – those who live from their shadow and those who do not.
 A strong Self therefore tends to be accompanied by well-developed intuition, which helps to distinguish between authentic and inauthentic people.
 (Rita rejected Phil until he became authentic).